Why Choose Cedars-Sinai Marina del Rey Hospital for Obesity Caused Heart Disease Treatment?

 The relationship between your height and weight is a measure called the Body Mass Index (BMI), which is derived by dividing your weight in kilograms by the square of your height expressed in meters.

 As your BMI increases, your risk for heart disease becomes higher.
 If your BMI is above 25, you are overweight, and your heart health may get adversely affected.
-You are considered to be obese and at a serious risk of heart disease if your BMI is more than 30.
-The fat cells get deposited in the tissues of your heart such as the atrioventricular node, sinus node, right bundle branch, and the myocardium.
+You are considered to be obese and at serious risk of heart disease if your BMI is more than 30.
+The fat cells get deposited in the tissues of your heart such as the atrioventricular node, sinus node, right bundle branch, and myocardium.
 This can cause defects in conduction such as sinoatrial block, bundle branch block, and atrioventricular block in rare cases.
 These fat cells will secrete adipokines, which are locally active molecules that damage the contiguous myocardial cells.

 Bariatric surgery or weight loss surgery can achieve a significant reduction in body weight that leads to decreased blood volume and resting metabolic demand.
 With this, blood pressure is lowered and the workload of the heart is likely to be less.
-Weight loss may interfere with advancing left-ventricular hypertrophy, and can help in its reversal.
+Weight loss may interfere with advancing left-ventricular hypertrophy and can help in its reversal.
 Bariatric surgery is relatively safe and effective even in patients with pre-existing heart diseases.

 The Food and Drug Administration had recommended certain weight-loss surgical techniques as an effective treatment method for severe obesity.
 Weight-loss surgery involves decreasing the size of your stomach so that you feel full quickly, which helps you eat smaller portions and lose excess fat.
 Gastric bypass surgery works by blocking the absorption of few calories by your body.

 There have been profound improvements in weight, blood pressure, lipid profile, with a reduced need for medicines in obese patients treated with a Roux-en-Y procedure.
 As your weight reduces, your blood pressure, cholesterol levels, diabetes symptoms, and other health problems associated with excessive weight get resolved.
-Thus, surgery to tackle excess body weight leads to sustained weight reduction for a long-term along with effective management of high cholesterol, diabetes, and high blood pressure.
+Thus, surgery to tackle excess body weight leads to sustained weight reduction for the long-term along with effective management of high cholesterol, diabetes, and high blood pressure.

 The therapies useful in weight management include diet, physical activity, and pharmacotherapy.
 Behavior modification that helps with diet and activity is a significant aspect of all these therapies.
 In excessively obese people, even about 10% of weight loss is beneficial as it reduces stress on the heart and prevents risk factors of cardiovascular disease associated with obesity.